Is DoorDash Inc. (DASH) a Keeper?

-DoorDash Inc. (NYSE:DASH) went down by -0.66% from its latest closing price compared to the recent 1-year high of $257.25.
-The company’s stock price has collected 5.04% of gains in the last five trading sessions.
+DoorDash Inc. (NYSE:DASH) went down by -1.88% from its latest closing price compared to the recent 1-year high of $257.25.
+The company’s stock price has collected 1.78% of gains in the last five trading sessions.
+The Wall Street Journal reported on 08/12/22 that Facebook Marketplace, DoorDash Team Up for Local Deliveries

 Is It Worth Investing in DoorDash Inc. (NYSE :DASH) Right Now?